UPDATE 02/03/2018: see bottom of post

 I’ve mentioned The Hungry Guest Café several times over the last couple of months.
-I first heard their name when I visited Salt Café at Wicor Marine in Portchester, whose cakes come from The Hungry Guest Bakery and who also sell a selection of their bread on a Saturday morning.
+I first heard their name when I visited Salt Café at Wicor Marine in Portchester, some of their bread and cakes come from The Hungry Guest Bakery.

 We were slightly disappointed when we first entered the café in Petworth, West Sussex.
 I’m not quite sure what we were expecting but it just didn’t have a cosy feel or much of an atmosphere – that ‘je ne sais quoi’.
 There wasn’t a lot on the menu of which we fancied either, we didn’t want a burger, a pizza or a salad.
 We left before even sitting down and went to have a look at what else was available in Petworth.